-Avery Rasmussen has earned the Faculty Award for Academic Excellence by graduating with the highest GPA in the Class of 2021.
+Avery Rasmussen has earned the Faculty Award for Academic Excellence by graduating with the highest GPA in the University of Virginia School of Law Class of 2021.

 Rasmussen, of Pensacola, Florida, is currently clerking for Judge J. Harvie Wilkinson III ’72 of the Fourth U.S. Circuit Court of Appeals.
 She will clerk for U.S. District Judge Dabney L. Friedrich of the District of Columbia for the 2022 term and U.S. Supreme Court Justice Brett Kavanaugh for the 2023 term.

 At UVA Law, Rasmussen was a Karsh-Dillard Scholar and William R. Lucas, Jr. ’80 Memorial Scholar, and won the 92nd William Minor Lile Moot Court Competition with teammate Matt West ’21.
 She earned the Jackson Walker LLP Award, given to the student with the highest GPA after four semesters, and the Carl M. Franklin Prize for having the highest GPA after two semesters.
 Rasmussen was also articles development editor of the Virginia Law Review, a Supreme Court Litigation Clinic participant and a research assistant for Professors A. E. Dick Howard ’61 and Saikrishna Prakash.

 Before law school, she majored in commerce and political philosophy, policy and law at UVA.

 Rasmussen recently answered some questions about her experiences and tips for success at UVA Law.

 What are some of your secrets to academic success?